Login

 5.Do any exemptions apply to the property transfer tax?

-1. What is the property transfer tax?
+1. What is property transfer tax?

 In some cantons, the property transfer tax has the character of a mixed tax.
 Unlike an ordinary administrative fee, the mixed tax is a charge that is higher than is necessary to cover the cost of the administrative activity.
 The fact that it differs from the actual administrative costs is what makes this charge a tax from a legal perspective.